 What is acupuncture?

-Acupuncture involves the insertion of extremely thin needles into the skin at various points around the body with the aim of reducing neuropathic pain by overriding pain signals being sent from another part of the body.
+Acupuncture is the insertion of thin needles into the skin at various points around the body with the aim to reduce nerve pain by overriding pain signals being sent from another part of the body.

-How Do I Choose an Acupuncturist?
+How do I choose an acupuncturist?

-- A Masters Degree in Acupuncture or Acupuncture and Oriental Medicine
+• A Master’s Degree in Acupuncture or Acupuncture and Oriental Medicine

-- Extensive experience in treating neuropathic spine pain
+• Extensive experience in treating neuropathic spine pain

-- A list of patient references
+• A list of patient references

-- Clean, comfortable facilities
+• Clean, comfortable facilities

-- The ability to listen to your needs, concerns, symptoms, and treatment goals
+• The ability to listen to your needs, concerns, symptoms and treatment goals

-If weeks or months of conservative treatments prove ineffective at alleviating your pain, Laser Spine Institute may be able to help you find relief from your neuralgia symptoms.
-We offer a variety of minimally invasive, outpatient procedures that directly address the source of your neuralgia without the risks and lengthy recuperation of highly invasive open spine procedures.
+If weeks or months of conservative treatments do not bring relief from neuralgia and a return to regular activity, Laser Spine Institute may be able to help you get your life back.
+Our team of surgeons can perform minimally invasive, outpatient surgery that directly addresses the source of your neuralgia without the increased risks and lengthy recovery period^ of highly invasive traditional open spine procedures.